gapotchenko/adhoc-file-signer/source/server/README.md

 This design isolates the core logic in standalone scripts while ensuring secure interaction with clients through a controlled process model.

 Client authorization is implemented via a simple API key mechanism.
-For secure communication, the server is intended to run behind a TLS-terminating HTTP proxy which provides traffic encryption.
+For secure communication, the server is intended to run behind a TLS-terminating HTTP proxy, which provides traffic encryption.

 ## Installation